DrCytometer/spectralpaneltools/README.md

 # spectralpaneltools
 Some Helpful Functions for Building Spectral Flow Panels

-Calculate the similarity matrix, complexity index and spillover spread matrix from your fluorophore signatures.
+Calculate the similarity matrix and complexity index (condition number) from your fluorophore signatures.